sandialabs/poblano_toolbox/CONTRIBUTION_GUIDE.md

 - [ ] **Create Pull Request** At any point, create a work-in-progress pull request, referencing the issue number and with this checklist and `WIP` in the header.

-- [ ] **Finalize Pull Request** Once all of the items of this checklist in the pull request have been completed, remove `WIP` from the title of the merge requests and add the Comment, "Completed, ready to submit."
+- [ ] **Finalize Pull Request** Once all of the items of this checklist in the pull request have been completed, remove `WIP` from the title of the merge requests and add the Comment, "Completed, ready to submit", and check this item as completed.